karrick/gosync/README.md

 not algorithmically blocked and is eligible for scheduling.
-In other words, when working with OS threads, we need to have concurrency primitives that work with the OS scheduler, and when working with go-routines, weneed to have concurrency primitives that work with the Go scheduler.
+In other words, when working with OS threads, we need to have concurrency primitives that work with the OS scheduler, and when working with go-routines, we need to have concurrency primitives that work with the Go scheduler.
 This is an important point.
 Just because all concurrency primitives require atomic operations, which we have access to via the `atomic` Go standard library, one still needs to work with